Resources for Faculty Mentors

-Faculty members who supervise satisfactory projects receive a $500 honorarium ($250 for a ½ Mellon experience).
+Faculty members who supervise satisfactory projects during the fall and spring semesters receive a $500 honorarium for each full, 4-credit Mellon experience ($250 for a ½ Mellon experience).
 Mellon experiences and honoraria will be approved by the Mellon Scholars Executive Committee upon submission of the final project to the Mellon Scholars Program.
 Mentors should be aware that students are expected to produce a final product that can be exhibited online and at the Celebration of Undergraduate Research and Creative Production.
 Mentors should be available to assist the Mellon scholar in producing an abstract for CUR.

 - Mellon Summer Fellowship Mentoring Guidelines